Plaza4756/plaza4756.github.io/README.md

+# 🎉 Status
+✅ Working fine.
+Report any issues.

+---
-# 📺 DLHD - Kodi Plugin
+# 📺 DLHD - Kodi Addon
-**Enjoy 1000s of dlhd live tv channels in Kodi.
-Search for your favorite show/sports events/channels at ease**
+**Enjoy 1000s of Daddylive live tv channels in Kodi.
+Search for your favorite shows/sports events/channels at ease**

 ---